 With an electric weed eater, you can keep going for as long as you want.

-They also tend to be much quieter and more environmentally friendly than gas versions, though even all of these benefits don’t make electric-powered weed eaters a perfect option.
+These string trimmers also tend to be much quieter and more environmentally friendly than gas versions, though even all of these benefits don’t make the electric-powered weed eater a perfect option.

 The Cons of Electric Weed Eaters